San Marcos Growers LogoSan Marcos Growers

 Ornithogalum fimbrimarginatum ranges naturally from the drier Western Cape region east into the moister Eastern Cape.
 In Anna Amelia Obermeyer's monograph of Ornithogalum (in Bothalia Volume 12 No. 3 1978) she noted that she thought the species possibly a hybrid between O. dubium and O. conicum as it possesses characters of both species.
 The name for the genus comes from the Greek words 'ornis' or 'ornithos' meaning "bird" and 'galum' meaning "milk" with one thought about this meaning being a Greek proverb about the rarity of bird's milk or a similar Roman phrase that meant something being wonderful.
 Another less popular thought is that the white flowers of some species might resemble bird droppings.
 The specific epithet describes the white-fringed leaf margins.
 Our plants were grown from seed from the Huntington Botanical Gardens Plants (HBG 118287) that originated from a collection made by Steven Hammer & Chris Barnhill at Piketberg in the Western Cape.
 Plants from this collection grown from seed were distributed by International Succulent Introductions (ISI) program in 2013 as ISI 2013-27.
 We thank Jim Foster for giving us the collected seed from his plants that he received from the ISI.

-This information about Ornithogalum fimbrimarginatum displayed on this web page is based on research we have conducted in our horticultural library and from reliable online resources.
-We also will relate observations we have made about it as it grows in our nursery gardens and other gardens visited, as well how our crops have performed in containers in the nursery field.
-Where appropriate, we will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information about Ornithogalum fimbrimarginatum displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.